m0rtifiedpenguin/m0rtifiedpenguin/README.md

-- 👋 Hi, I’m @m0rtifiedpenguin
+- 👋 Hi, I’m @m0rtifiedpenguin aka Jacob Brumbaugh
-- 👀 I’m interested in anything infosec related, particularly pentesting
+- 👀 I’m interested in anything related to information security, particularly penetration testing
-- 🌱 I’m currently studying for Sec+
+- 🌱 I’m currently studying for my Security+ certifcation and seeking a career in information security
-- 💞️ I’m looking to collaborate on anything related to infosec or algorithmic trading
+- 💞️ I’m looking to collaborate on anything related to information security or penetration testing
 - 📫 How to reach me: email = jpgbrumbaugh@protonmail.com | twitter = @m0rtifiedpeng1